json-schema-org/json-schema-spec/jsonschema-core.md

 purpose in the core vocabulary is to ensure that locations are available for certain purposes and will not be redefined by extension keywords.

-While these keywords do not directly affect results, as explained in [Section 9.4.2](#942-references-to-possible-non-schemas) unrecognized extension keywords that reserve locations for re-usable schemas may have undesirable interactions with references in certain circumstances.
+While these keywords do not directly affect results, as explained in
+{{non-schema-references}} unrecognized extension keywords that reserve locations for re-usable schemas may have undesirable interactions with references in certain circumstances.

 ### Loading Instance Data
 While none of the vocabularies defined as part of this or the associated